 Our Fix the Fells volunteers tell us that the satisfaction of seeing their work used and enjoyed is a huge factor in their continued support!
 There is more, though, to make sure your efforts are recognised:

-If you have questions that aren't answered here please contact our Volunteer Recruitment and Training Coordinator, Kath Jackson by email or on 01539 792893.
+If you have questions that aren't answered here please contact our Volunteer Recruitment and Training Coordinator, Cath Elliott by email.